JWWeatherman/how_to_store_bitcoin/disconnected_steps.md

 Display the multisig address on the disconnected laptop and copy it to the online laptop using a qr code.

 Repeat for the redeem script.

-# Print the guide
-## online laptop
-This will contain the instructions, the redeem scirpt, the addmultisigaddress command used, and space to include the private key.

 # Step X: Write Down Your Private Keys